IASD's PsiberDreaming Conferences

 of a lake as well as a black brother, a metaphoric representation of the black

 4. One dreamer's series of dreams featuring water and “something with a British vibe” were amplified by moving video perspectives, very like those of a moving skater.

 5. Another dreamt first of “men in dark suits” who were standing, then of being “a young British man” competing in a bicycle circuit that became “a ski jump situation.”
 His ensuing reflections on winter sports convinced us that what he was circling was the target.

-On the morning of October 2, a survivor of the mass shooting in Las Vegas the night before told CNN viewers of fleeing desperately with her friend.
+On the morning of October 2, a survivor of the massacre told CNN viewers of fleeing desperately with her friend.
 When they came upon a couple in a car, they begged through the window to be let in.
-The driver showed them his badge and not only let them in but took them to the police station, where he and his companion were both employed.
+The driver showed them his badge -- he was a policeman -- and not only let them in but took them to the police station, where he and his companion both work.

-At least five other dreamers appeared to "pick up" on the horrific news of October 1 with images and symbols of violence, destruction and/or death.
+At least five other dreamers appeared to pick up on the horrific news with images and symbols of violence, destruction and/or death.

 The target of the

 selected randomly from a pool of over 200 images on October 2, 2016.

 This features a detail from David’s famous painting of Napoleon’s

 coronation of himself in Notre Dame Cathedral, but with a surprise —